Skip to content

 3. Potato Chips Can Do Salsa Too

-Baked potato chips are a great addition to your anti-diabetes diet.
-All you have to do is wash your potatoes nicely.
+Baked potato chips, when prepared without added sugars or unhealthy fats, may serve as an occasional snack.
+Check with your healthcare provider to ensure this aligns with your dietary needs.
 Do not peel them.
 Just slice them in the thickness you like and for flavor, you can add a bit of salt and oregano and lightly coat them with a dab of olive oil.
 Cook them in the oven at 220 degrees Celsius for around 20 minutes.
 You can check in between to see whether both sides are getting cooked or not.
 Take them out when they are crispy and serve them with a fresh serving of Salsa.

 4. Hard-Boiled Eggs Are Perfect For You or Not